-There is a no defined set of outcome measures to: 1) quantify economic benefits from prosthetics; and 2) assess performance of new technologies or components.
-The availability of numerous approaches to quantify various aspects and benefits of prosthetics, such as quality of life, mobility, comfort score, walk tests, etc., lead Data researchers to cherry-pick outcome measures, which leads to inability to generalise results and compare products.
+Data There is a no defined set of outcome measures to: 1) quantify economic benefits from prosthetics; and 2) assess performance of new technologies or components.
+The availability of numerous approaches to quantify various aspects and benefits of prosthetics, such as quality of life, mobility, comfort score, walk tests, etc., lead researchers to cherry-pick outcome measures, which leads to inability to generalise results and compare products.
 A defined set of outcome measures will be critical to the implementation of systematic data collection, serve as the baseline of research studies, and to help inform economic return on investment.
-There is a lack of market transparency to guide prosthetists and users on the quality of different prosthetic solutions.
+Quality There is a lack of market transparency to guide prosthetists and users on the quality of different prosthetic solutions.
 ISO quality standards focus on durability in laboratory testing and do not take into account the performance of the components in a LMIC context or when fitted to a user.
-They are Quality therefore insufficient to guide product selection.
+They are therefore insufficient to guide product selection.
 Since SRA approvals, such as CE and FDA, are obtained through self-declaration with minimal oversight, not all components from a supplier may have undergone the same durability testing.
 As such, providers cannot rely on SRA approvals to indicate quality and performance of different components, leaving prosthetists to rely on anecdotal feedback or ad-hoc field testing.
-Lack of 'gold standard' research guidance has led to poorly designed clinical and implementation studies that lead to inconclusive results and little guidance for market actors Research Studies conducted in the prosthetics sector lack consistency in the robustness of design Standards to generate clinical, economic, and implementation evidence.
-As a result, prosthetics research often generates inconclusive results that are difficult to generalise or apply to quality of studies conducted and produce industry-accepted findings.
+Research Standards Lack of 'gold standard' research guidance has led to poorly designed clinical and implementation studies that lead to inconclusive results and little guidance for market actors Studies conducted in the prosthetics sector lack consistency in the robustness of design to generate clinical, economic, and implementation evidence.
+As a result, prosthetics research often generates inconclusive results that are difficult to generalise or apply to other scenarios or settings.
+Defining minimum research standards is necessary to raise the quality of studies conducted and produce industry-accepted findings.